 The EDIWriter Components

-The component allows you to create a document from scratch.
-The component allows you to create an EDI document one segment at a time.
+The class allows you to create a document from scratch.
+The class allows you to create an EDI document one segment at a time.
 Here's how a document would normally be created:

 - Call LoadSchema to load the necessary schemas for the transactions that will be used.